justanirudh/justanirudh.github.io/index.md

 ## About me

 I am Anirudh Pathak.
-I am currently a Masters student studying Computer Science at University of Florida at Gainesville, expected to graduate this Fall.
+I am currently a Masters student studying Computer Science at University of Florida at Gainesville, expected to graduate in Fall 2017.
 Previously, I was a Securities Division Strategist at Goldman Sachs.
 I graduated from BITS Pilani in 2013 with a Bachelors in Computer Science.

 <!---
 ## Welcome to GitHub Pages